elliottabe/pytorchGLM/README_dataset.md

 # README for "Joint coding of visual input and eye/head position in V1 of freely moving mice" dataset
+This dataset contains a single nested python dictionary stucture saved as an h5 file.
+ModelData_all.h5

 ## Opening h5 file
 To open the data use code found in the github repo: Utils/io_dict_to_hdf5.py